Suwayomi/Suwayomi-Server/README.md

 Tachidesk is an independent Tachiyomi compatible software and is **not a Fork of** Tachiyomi.

 `Tachidesk` is a general term used to describe the combination of Tachidesk-Server(this project) and one of our clients.
-Think of is like the concept of "distribution" roughly like Linux distributions, in which Linux is the kernel and the difference is which desktop environment or package manager you get with it.
+Think of it roughly like the concept of "distribution" in GNU/Linux distributions, in which Linux(Tachidesk-Server) is the kernel and the difference is which desktop environment(Tachidesk client) you get with it.

 Tachidesk-Server is as multi-platform as you can get.
 Any platform that runs java and/or has a modern browser can run it.
 This includes Windows, Linux, macOS, chrome OS, etc. Follow [Downloading and Running the app](#downloading-and-running-the-app) for installation instructions.